Blitz Image

 Do not go to this film anticipating a wartime Fury Road with cockneys.
 We should be so lucky.
 Instead of a plucky voyage there and back, through night and fire and terrific surround sound, we get a London made of latter day, CGI-smeared talking points, where George and his mum, Rita, have shockingly little bite on any story.

 And again, the lack of apparent appetite for manifesting the apocalypse above London dramatically lessens interest.
 An opening shot of a loose fire hose dancing before flames seems to intrigue McQueen more than the Luftwaffe during the entire film.
 So, fine. but he has not eschewed action otherwise.
-And, bizarrely, and in much the same way that Douglas Adams turned an ICBM into petunias in So Long, and Thanks for all the Fish, McQueen magically turns every German bomb into a lecture on the racial intolerance of white Britons.
+And, bizarrely, and in much the same way that Douglas Adams turned an ICBM into petunias in The Hitchhiker’s Guide to the Galaxy, McQueen magically turns every German bomb into a lecture on the racial intolerance of white Britons.

 Blitz (2024)